 Manahel al-Otaibi's case was first heard by the Criminal Court in Riyadh.
-On 23 January 2023, the Criminal Court ruled that it had no jurisdiction to try this case, and referred the case to the notorious terrorism court, the Specialized Criminal Court (SCC) in the capital, Riyadh.
+The charges against her are based on her social media posts which were "opposed to regulations and laws that relate to women", including through calling to #EndMaleGuardianship.
+According to court documents reviewed by Amnesty International, Manahel al-Otaibi was charged with "publishing and spreading content that contains committing public sins and inciting individuals and girls in society to renounce religious principles and social values and to violate public order and public morals on her Twitter account", in violation of the Anti-Cybercrime Law.
+On 23 January 2023, the Criminal Court ruled that it had no jurisdiction to try this case and referred the case to the SCC.
 The SCC has routinely used vague provisions under the anti-cybercrime and counter-terror laws equating peaceful expression with "terrorism".
 Amnesty International has documented how every stage of the SCC judicial process is tainted by human rights violations.
 Since 2018, Saudi authorities have arbitrarily detained Saudi women's rights activists who campaigned for the end of the male guardianship system and the right to drive in Saudi Arabia.
 Women's rights activists reported facing sexual harassment, torture and other forms of ill-treatment during interrogation.
 Those released are under travel bans and face restrictions on their freedom of expression.